 Mergers and Acquisitions

-Lexmark wiill significantly boost its software business with the $1 billion acquisition of Kofax Ltd., which develops customer engagement software.
-The deal, announced in March 2015, will add Kofax's $290 million in annual revenue to Lexmark's top line, doubling the revenue of its software segment.
+Lexmark significantly boosted its software business with the $1 billion acquisition of Kofax Ltd. in 2015.
 Kofax's software is aimed at increasing its customers' responsiveness to the needs of their customers.